lemoncyb/VISPR-online/README.md

 The advantages of VISPR-online compared with VISPR:

+* Support more screening analysis tools, including MAGeCK, BAGEL and JACKS.
 * Installation and configuration free.
 Easy to access via a browser.
 * Support interactive view of sgRNA locations in the gene context.
 * Enable to resume and share data and sessions.